-It is expected that students will improve as they progress through Millikin, so that a satisfactory result for a sophomore would be lower than that for a junior, etc. The departmental goals are listed below (in terms of average percentile ranking for the overall scaled score):
+It is expected that students will improve as they progress through the curriculum, so that a satisfactory result for a junior will be higher than that for a sophomore, etc. The departmental goals are listed below (in terms of average percentile ranking for the overall scaled score):

-• Senior Green: Percentile ranking ≥ 60 Yellow: Percentile ranking ≥ 50
+• Senior Green: Percentile ranking $\geq 60$ Yellow: Percentile ranking $\geq 50$

 For goals 2 and 3, we have developed rubrics which will produce numerical results that can be used to assess learning, but the core of the evaluation process will be the discussion between the student researcher, faculty, and other students.
 In the future, we expect to be able to analyze student research and presentations in sophomore, junior, and senior courses.
 This will allow for a three-year process wherein students can reflect on their work and use the evaluations to improve their presentations and experimental design each year.

 Note: In 2010, we modified the expectations for three of the following rubrics, since students take courses in different orders, it is more important to judge them based on the number of times they've done the work, not the number of the course.
 Because we have a small number of students, it is fairly straightforward to track which students fall into which category.